Exact spin-orbital separation in a solvable model in one dimension: Summary

-{\em Summary.} We have found an exactly solvable one-dimensional Kugel-Khomskii model [$\Hhat$ of Eq.~(\ref{eq:H})].
-It exhibits spin-orbital separation, achieved by a unitary transformation ($\calU$) which systematically rids the $\Hhat$ of the spin-exchange operators.
-The transformed problem has free spins and the XXZ model for the orbitals.
+We have found a solvable 1d spin-orbital model, $\Hhat$ [of Eq.~(\ref{eq:H})].
+It shows exact spin-orbital separation under the unitary transformation, $\calU$, which systematically rids the $\Hhat$ of the spins that are coupled to the orbital fluctuations.
+The transformed problem has free spins and the XXZ model for orbitals.
 While the obvious symmetry, SU(2)$\times$U(1), of $\Hhat$ implies the conservation of $\sum_l\vec{\sigma}_l$ and $\sum_l\tau^z_l$ only, in actual, all the spins that vanish from $\Hhat$ under $\calU$ are conserved.
-Combining this with the integrability of the XXZ chain, one, in principle, has a complete knowledge of all the conserved operators of the $\Hhat$.
-This problem is argued to be relevant to the case of Sr$_2$CuO$_3$.
-We have also discussed the spin-orbital separation for the orbital pseudospins $>1/2$, through a simple generalization of the $\Hhat$.
+This fact and the integrability of the XXZ chain imply that we have a complete knowledge of all the conserved quantities of $\Hhat$.
+We have also presented a generalization of $\Hhat$ for the orbital pseudospins $>1/2$, exhibiting spin-orbital separation.

+In view of the recent experimental observations of spin-orbital separation in Sr$_2$CuO$_3$, we have briefly remarked on the scope of our model in relation to Sr$_2$CuO$_3$.
+While we seem to have the minimal ingredients [as in Eq.~(\ref{eq:sr2cuo3})] required to discuss spin-orbital separation in Sr$_2$CuO$_3$, a proper comparison needs explicit calculations.

+A point of further study in our models would be to understand the nature of spin-orbital entanglement.~\cite{Oles.Entangle} Since the spins and orbitals completely decouple here (in the $\calU$-transformed basis), one might think of it as having no spin-orbital entanglement.
+But remember that $\calU$ is a very non-local transformation.
+Therefore, in the original basis, the different eigenstates of $\Hhat$ may actually have non-zero entanglement up to different degrees.
+After all, in general, the entanglement is not invariant under the unitary rotations of the full system.
+We will discuss this in detail elsewhere.